LMH01/alpha_tui/docs/cli.md

 ```
 to be used in the program.

-**It is important to understand that only the type of instruction is limited by this option, to specifically limit what memory locations or what comparisons/operations are available you can use the options `-a`, `-m` or `--memory-cell-file` and `--allowed-comparisons` and `--allowed-operations` .
+**It is important to understand that only the type of instruction is limited by this option, to specifically limit what memory locations or what comparisons/operations are available you can use the options `-a`, `-m` or `--memory-config-file` and `--allowed-comparisons` and `--allowed-operations` .
 This means that even though you might write `p(h1)` in the allowed instructions file, all available memory cells are allowed in this position, not just `p(h1)`!**

 An example file can be found here: [examples/allowed_instructions.txt](../examples/allowed_instructions.txt);